iam-xtreme/learning-digest/01 - system-design/3 - fundamentals.md

 ---

-### Step 2 - Making the System Available & Reliable
+## Step 2 - Making the System Available & Reliable
 Ensuring that a web application can scale effectively as user traffic increases requires a combination of design strategies, architectural decisions, and the right set of technologies.
 Here are some key strategies and technologies that can help in building scalable web applications:

-#### Scaling the System
+### Scaling the System
  To make the System relaible and available for increasing number of users and processes, we can either **Scale-up** (Vertically) o **Scale-out** (Horizontally)

 #### **A. Horizontal Scaling:**
 Horizontal scaling (also known as **scaling out**) involves adding more instances or machines to distribute the load.
-It is a way to increase capacity by adding more resources in parallel.
+It is also known as **sharding**.
+It is a way to increase capacity by adding more resources in parallel by breaking larger DB into smaller managable parts called shards.
+ - Each shard has **same schema** however the data may differ.
+ - Choice of **Sharding Key** (Partition Key) is importaint while implementing sharding.
+It can be combination of one or more columns determing the __even__ distribution of data.

 **Characteristics**:
 - Involves adding more servers, nodes, or instances to the system.
 - Often used in distributed systems where resources are spread across multiple machines or data centers.
 - Works best for stateless applications where the workload can be easily divided and balanced across multiple instances.

 **Use Cases for Horizontal Scaling**:
 - **Web servers and APIs**: Adding more web server instances behind a load balancer to handle increasing web traffic.